swe-students-spring2026/4-containers-next_team/README.md

 10. As a learner, I want an accessible educational tool rather than just a model demo so that I can engage with sign language recognition in a more practical way.

-## Development Workflow

-We use a basic Agile workflow for this project:

-- **Task Board**: We track tasks using the GitHub Projects board linked to this repo.
-- **Dependencies**: Each subsystem (`web-app` and `machine-learning-client`) manages its own dependencies using Pipenv to keep things separated.
-- **CI / CD Pipeline**: We use Github Actions for CI.
-Any pull request has to pass Pytest (with >80% coverage) and linting checks (Pylint & Black) before we can merge it into the main branch.